-Hello, I’m Bram Stein, a web developer working on font serving at Adobe Typekit.
+Hello, I’m Bram Stein, a developer and product manager working at Adobe Typekit.
 I care a lot about web typography and I’m happiest working at the intersection between design and technology.

-Please follow me on Twitter if you like to receive updates on web typography, my libraries, talks, or writing.
-Feel free to also get in touch if you have an idea or a question – I love collaborating with other people.
+Follow me on Twitter if you like to receive updates on web typography, my libraries, talks, or writing.
+Feel free to get in touch if you have an idea or a question – I love collaborating and discussing ideas with other people.